andreas-christian/Go-Db2/README.md

 ```
 select * from employee fetch first 1 row only
 ```
 We use function *db.Query()* to execute that query.
-The function returns a handle to the query result (rows):
+The function returns handle *rows* that can be used to access the query result:
 ```
 rows,err := db.Query("select * from employee fetch first 1 row only")
 ```
-We then use handle rows to retrieve the column names.
-Function rows.Columns() stores the column names in a dynamically created array:
+Next, we use handle *rows* to retrieve the column names.
+Function *rows.Columns()* stores the column names in a dynamically created array:
 ```
 cols, err := rows.Columns()
 ```